Eric Macfadyen: Colonial administrator

-After graduating from Oxford with a second in Greats, and the award of an MA degree, Macfadyen entered the Malayan civil service and served for three years from 1902–1905.
+After graduating from Oxford with a second in Greats, and the award of an MA degree, Macfadyen entered the Malayan civil service and served for three years from 1902 to 1905.

 Planting

 Macfadyen then went into a partnership obtaining public tenders for road construction to open up new land for agriculture.
 From there he went into planting and developed significant interests in plantations and the rubber industry which he expanded over the years becoming chairman and director of numerous related companies.
 He helped establish the United Planters Association and was sometime Chairman of the Planters Association of Malaya.
 He was Chairman of the Rubber Growers' Association in 1927 and sometime President of the Institution of the Rubber Industry.
-He was a member of the First Federal Council of the Federated Malay States between 1911–1916 and again from 1919–1920.
+He was a member of the First Federal Council of the Federated Malay States between 1911–1916 and again from 1919 to 1920.
 In 1931 and 1941 he served as President of the Association of British Malaya.

 Tropical agriculture and disease

 From the 1920s onwards Macfadyen became more involved in supporting scientific research into tropical agriculture and the modernisation and efficiency of plantation management.
 Macfadyen was a member of the governing body of the Imperial College of Tropical Agriculture, Trinidad, which later became a constituent college of the University of the West Indies, becoming its chairman in 1937.
 He was knighted in 1943 for services to tropical agriculture.
-He also served as Chairman of the Ross Institute and Hospital for Tropical diseases, Putney Heath from 1946–1958 and was particularly connected to its work to combat malaria.
+He also served as Chairman of the Ross Institute and Hospital for Tropical diseases, Putney Heath from 1946 to 1958 and was particularly connected to its work to combat malaria.